11 Mixed effects regression and post stratification

 2. The survey firm asked respondents if they supported or opposed this policy: “Decrease the number of police on the street by 10 percent, and increase funding for other public services.”↩︎

 3. Note that the uncertainty estimates reported by marginaleffects for frequentist mixed effects models only take into account the variability in fixed effects parameters, and not in random effects parameters.
-As we will see below, bayesian modeling allows for more options in the quantification of uncertainy.↩︎
+As we will see below, bayesian modeling allows for more options in the quantification of uncertainty.↩︎

 4. A comprehensive treatment of bayesian modeling would obviously require more space than this short chapter affords.
 Interested readers can refer to many recent texts, such as Gelman et al. (2013), McElreath (2020) or Bürkner (2024).↩︎